 Binance Tax Reporting

-TokenTax connects to Binance for easy crypto-currency trade tracking and tax filing.
+TokenTax imports Binance data for easy cryptocurrency trade tracking and tax filing.

 How Binance tax reporting works

-Remember that, according to the IRS, crypto is treated as property for tax purposes, and you are liable for any capital gains when you sell or trade your crypto.
+According to the IRS, crypto is treated as property for tax purposes, so you are liable for any capital gains when you sell or trade it.
 When you report cryptocurrency on your tax return, trades must be calculated with USD equivalent for the IRS Form 8949, and you must also match sales with their original cost basis.

-Because most people bought crypto on another exchange and transferred it to Binance, matching cost basis and proceeds — and finding the USD value equivalent of all trades — is tricky to do manually.
-In most cases, you can’t report your Binance exchange taxes alone; you must also factor in any other exchanges that you traded on.
+Most people bought crypto on another exchange and transferred it to Binance.
+This makes it tricky to match cost basis and proceeds— and find the USD value equivalent of all trades.
+In many cases, you can’t report your Binance exchange taxes alone; you must also factor in any other exchanges that you traded on.

-Since Binance.com is shut down for U.S. users, can I still get my transaction history from it?
+Since Binance.com is shut down for U.S. users, how can I get my transaction history?

-Keep in mind that Binance may disallow logins at any point in the future, so it’s always a good idea to keep offline records of your crypto transaction history.
+However, Binance could disallow logins at any point in the future, so it’s always a good idea to keep offline records of your crypto transaction history.
 This applies to Binance as well as any other exchanges you’ve traded on.

-Binance.com and Binance.US are two separate exchanges, so be sure to import your transaction histories from both.
+Binance.com and Binance.US are two separate exchanges, so you must import your transaction histories from both.

 Do I need an FBAR for Binance?

-If you are above the FBAR threshold for foreign holdings, then you will need to include the original Binance in your FBAR filing.
+If you are an American who traded on Binance, and you have above the FBAR threshold for foreign holdings, then you will need to include the original Binance in your FBAR filing.
 This means that you need to include the highest balance of crypto held on Binance, calculated in USD.